bbeckenb/Wealth_and_Budget_App/README.md

 <a name="Registration"></a>

 #### Registration
-User Registration goes through the User model on the backend, user enters desired username, password, phone number, first name, last name, and desired account type (sandbox or development (more on that later)).
+User Registration goes through the User model on the backend, user enters desired username, password, phone number, first name, last name, and desired Account type (sandbox or development (more on that later)).
 All information is required and username must be unique for the model to generate a User instance.
 Password is run through Bcrypt hashing function where the output is stored in the database.

 ![Signup](static/images/readme/signup.png)